Signed in as:

 Additionally, it will be built above the height of the 2008 Cedar River flood level.

 How will flooding affect the lake?

-- Future flood protection will be incorporated into the lake design - protecting both the lake and more than 93 businesses in the area.
+Flood protection is being incorporated into the lake design to protect the lake and more than 93 businesses in the area.
 With a better understanding and management of the lake, its water level and hydrology, we will be more prepared when rain and flood events do occur.

 How does it fit with the current need to construct flood walls?

-- The City is currently in the process of developing and implementing the Flood Control System Master Plan, a comprehensive flood protection plan that benefits both sides of the Cedar River.
-This plan involves the areas around Cedar Lake and the Smokestack Bridge.
+The City is currently in the process of implementing the Flood Control System Master Plan, a comprehensive flood protection plan that benefits both sides of the Cedar River.
+This plan involves the areas around Cedar Lake and the Alliant Energy LightLine.
 Advancing the vision for ConnectCR at the same time enables the ability to integrate these trail and recreational enhancements into flood protection.

-In Iowa, the economic impact of cycling is $364,864,202, and the healthcare costs saved by bicyclists is $73,942,511, according to IMPLAN, the nation’s leading provider of economic impact data to governments and academia.
+It is expected that ConnectCR will help boost the growing and thriving biking economy in the area in addition to promoting continued development between the LightLine and Cedar Lake in the downtown area.
+In Iowa, the economic impact of cycling is already more than $350,000,000, and the healthcare costs saved by bicyclists is nearly $74,000,000, according to IMPLAN, the nation’s leading provider of economic impact data to governments and academia.

 What is the status of the acquisitions of Cedar Lake and the bridge site?